2ptr/Mallet/README.md

 # Mallet
-Mallet is a tool to quickly generate shellcode droppers that will evade basic AV solutions like Windows Defender.
+Mallet is a tool to quickly generate shellcode droppers that will evade basic AV solutions like Windows Defender, using either custom shellcode or templates for popular C2 frameworks.

 ## Usage
 The tool itself consists of two basic parts - the generator and runner files.